 Year 10 Japanese develops all 4 language skills of listening, reading, writing and speaking to enable students to communicate and cope in a real-life situation.
-The course will cover theme-based vocabulary and sentence structures from Level 2 and 3 of the curriculum (e.g. ordering food, daily routine, travel, and hobbies).
+The course will cover theme-based vocabulary and sentence structures from Level 2 and 3 of the curriculum (e.g. School, Daily Routine, Travel).
 Students will become familiarised with NCEA style assessments and will be given the opportunity to use their language skills with native-speakers.
 The learning will be enhanced with cultural activities, access to outside competitions and the use of ICT.